 There are five main types of laxatives that work in varying ways to achieve the same result.
 They are fiber or bulk laxatives, hyperosmotics or salts, stimulants or cathartics, softeners and lubricants.

 Epsom salts and citrate of magnesia or citroma draw water from the body into the bowels to make a softer mass.
-This is the same principle as fiber laxatives, but some prefer hyperosmotics because they don't have a tendency to cause the bloat that many people experience with fiber.
+This is the same principle as the fiber-based drugs, but some prefer hyperosmotics because they don't have a tendency to cause the bloat that many people experience with fiber.

 Stool softeners hydrate and lubricate mass in the intestine by causing it to absorb fluids and fats.
-An example here is Dioxin.
+An example here is docusate.

 And finally, the most well known lubricant laxative is mineral oil.